lavignep007/EmailScraper/README.md

 }
 ```

-`EmailAddresses` controls the Gmail query and the subsequent relevance check against sender and recipient headers.
+The top-level `ArchivePath` and `DatabasePath` identify the complete source archive. `EmailAddresses` controls the Gmail query and the subsequent relevance check against sender and recipient headers; it does not define a complete-mailbox export independent of those addresses.

-`PerspectiveArchives` is optional.
-Each profile creates an independently rebuilt archive containing only messages where one of its addresses appears as an exact mailbox in `From`, `To`, `Cc` or visible `Bcc`.
+`PerspectiveArchives` is optional. `Name` is a descriptive label used in console reporting and the perspective manifest; it does not control filtering.
+Each profile's `ArchivePath` identifies its derived output, while its `EmailAddresses` define visibility.
+A profile contains only messages where one of those addresses appears as an exact mailbox in `From`, `To`, `Cc` or visible `Bcc`.
 Multiple addresses in one profile are treated as aliases of the same perspective.
 On every run, Gmail's native `in:drafts` and `in:scheduled` searches are reconciled into the provider-neutral `Messages.IsUnsent` field.
 Unsent messages remain in the complete source archive, with their state recorded, but are excluded from every perspective archive.

 Perspective output must be separate from, and not nested inside, the complete source archive.
 Retained EML files are copied into a staging archive; attachments, threads, revisions, PDFs and search data are rebuilt exclusively from those retained messages.
 The completed staging archive replaces the previous perspective only after successful generation.
 A manifest fingerprint prevents unnecessary rebuilding when neither the retained evidence nor address set changed.